CtrlK

 Completeness

-Clearly answers both 'what' (master advanced prompt engineering techniques for LLM performance, reliability, controllability) and 'when' (explicit 'Use when optimizing prompts, improving LLM outputs, or designing production prompt templates').
+Clearly answers both 'what' ('Master advanced prompt engineering techniques to maximize LLM performance, reliability, and controllability in production') and 'when' ('Use when optimizing prompts, improving LLM outputs, or designing production prompt templates') with an explicit 'Use when' clause.

 3 / 3